-To request an official transcript, students must complete and sign a Transcript Request form at the Admissions & Records Office or via online.
-Transcript requests will not be accepted by telephone or from persons other than the student without the student's written permission.
+Transcript requests may be submitted online via the National Student Clearinghouse, in-person or by mail.
+Transcript requests will not be accepted by telephone or from any individual other than the student without the student's written permission.

 A transcript request is no longer required within the University of Hawai'i System.
-Students should contact their home UH campus for transferring credits from the other UH campuses.
+Students should contact their home UH Home Campus for additional information.

-A transcript is processed within seven (7) working days for a fee of \$5.00 per copy.
+A standard transcript request is processed within 7 working days for a fee of \$5.00 per copy.
 A rush request is processed within 24 business hours for a fee of \$15.00 per copy.
-Payment is required before the transcript request can be processed and student must be cleared of all UH financial obligations.
+Payment is required before the request will be processed and the student must be cleared of all UH financial obligations.
+Fees and processing times differ for online orders.
+Please see the Admissions and Records Transcript Request site for additional information: https://windward.hawaii.edu/how-to-apply/admissions-records/transcripts/